Kopi Bhaaji, commonly known as Aloo Gobi, which is just the Indian translation, is a spicy cauliflower and potato stir fry.

 - 3-4 green chilies (optional)

 - Heat the oil over medium heat.
-Add the onion and cook until translucent, followed by the ginger and garlic.
-Sautée for about 30 seconds, until fragrant, then add the turmeric.
+Add the cumin seeds if using, onion and cook until translucent.
+About 2-3 minutes

-- Add the cauliflower and potatoes, toss well.
-Lower the heat to low and cover with a tight lid. **See note
+- Add the turmeric, cauliflower and potatoes, toss well.
+Lower the heat to medium low and cover with a lid. **See note

-- Cook on low heat, stirring occasionally, for about 25 -30 minutes.
-Once the potatoes and cauliflower is cooked and tender, turn up the heat to medium and add the fried onions.
-Stir to combine.
+- Cook for about 25 -30 minutes, stirring occasionally.
+Once the potatoes and cauliflower is cooked and tender, turn up the heat to medium high.

 - It is very important to keep the heat to very low while cooking the cauliflower and potatoes.
 This helps the vegetables to release moisture and cook them in their juices, so you don’t have to add any additional liquid.
 If you see that your vegetables aren’t releasing enough liquid and is cooking too fast, you can add a bit of water.